Amsterdam: Day Three, Part Two (A Drink at a Bar)

 The old Dutchman at the bar said that to me.
 I wasn’t talking much and to be truthful it was because I could hardly understand what he was saying and to be more truthful it was because in general I just don’t talk much.

 It’s been something I’ve been thinking about these last few days.
 Whenever I talk I have to clear my throat and start again because each sentence has come after a long period of silence.
-Paul kept saying today that I don’t say much.
+The Canadian, Paul, that I met at my hostel, kept saying today that I don’t say much.
 And it’s true.
 It’s hard to meet new people when you don’t know what to say.
 In real life there have always been people I either click with or don’t.
 If there is no instant connection I find it hard to try to create it.

 I want to be someone people want to know.
 I’m watching a girl at the hostel bar in a short dress dancing for the guys.
 It’s an easy way for attention but I just don’t want to be one of those girls.
 I suppose, you can say, I want someone to love me for my silence.
 Someone will.